PSI-Lab/alice-sandbox/meetings/2020_09_08/README.md

 Script: [eval_dataset.ipynb](eval_dataset.ipynb)

-As a sanity check, we evaluated on te first 200 data points:
+As a sanity check, we evaluated on the first 200 data points:

 ![plot/rand_seed_model_on_bprna.png](plot/rand_seed_model_on_bprna.png)